jmyerowitz/Graduate_School_Assignments/README.md

 *NH Traffic Hackathon*: First "major" assignment in R, from June 2019.
 Exploratory Data Analysis using New Hampshire Traffic Stop Data.

 *R_Webscraping_and_RShiny*: The culmination of two separate projects in October and November 2019.
 Using the package Rvest in R, I web-scraped hiking trail data in New Hampshire and Maine.
 I also conducted machine learning on hiking trails by first programming Principle Component Analysis then K-Means clustering in Python Then, using the R packages shiny, shinythemes, plotly, ggplot2, and leaflet, designed an RShiny app to explore hiking clusters and their characteristics in order to find new trails.

+*Amazon Customer Reviews*: A case analysis of Amazon reviews.
+Feature space was created from stemmed reviews using NLTK to create Document Term Matrices.
+From there, dimension-reduction happened in three ways (PCA, Sparse PCA, UMAP) to prepare data for machine learning algorithms (KNN, Random Forest, Gradient Boost, XGBoost) in order to predict star rating based on word occurences.